Get-Your/Get-Your/README.md

 - DEV
   - The container is manually built and pushed to Docker Hub
-  - The DEV Web App has a webhook to pull the appropriate container tag whenever it's updated
+  - The DEV Web App has a webhook to pull the `dev` tag whenever it's updated
 - STAGE
-  - TODO: When the `main` branch is manually pulled into a repo in the private City of Fort Collins Github organization, a Github Action builds and pushes the container to Docker Hub using the latest Git tag and also the `latest` container tag
+  - TODO: When the `main` branch is manually pulled into a repo in the private City of Fort Collins Github organization, a Github Action builds and pushes the container to Docker Hub using the latest Git tag and also the `prod` container tag
-  - The STAGE Web App has a webhook to pull the `latest` tag whenever it's updated
+  - The STAGE Web App has a webhook to pull the `prod` tag whenever it's updated
 - PROD
   - PROD is manually swapped from STAGE only after STAGE has been verified

-Deployment uses `dev.env` and `prod.env` for DEV and STAGE/PROD [app secrets](#app-secrets) (respectively).
+Deployment uses `.dev.deploy` and `.prod.deploy` for DEV and STAGE/PROD [app secrets](#app-secrets) (respectively).

 # App Secrets
-App secrets are loaded into the Docker container as environment variables via the `.env` files (`dev.env` and `prod.env`, for each [database server instance](#database-setup)) and `secrets_*.json` files (`secrets_dev.json` and `secrets_prod.json`, for each [database server instance](#database-setup)).
-Each of the four files has a `*.template` template to fill with the relevant variables.
+App secrets are loaded into the Docker container as environment variables via the `.*.deploy` files (`.dev.deploy` and `.prod.deploy`, for each [database server instance](#database-setup-summary)) and `secrets.*.toml` files (`secrets.dev.toml` and `secrets.prod.toml`, for each [database server instance](#database-setup-summary)).
+Each of the four files has a `*.template` template to fill with the relevant variables, found in the `/ref/env_vars` directory.

-The difference between `secrets_*.json` and `*.env` file usage can be found in [Development and Deployment](#development-and-deployment).
+The difference between `secrets.*.toml` and `.*.deploy` file usage can be found in [Development and Deployment](#development-and-deployment).

 # Azure App Service Frontend